 St Brigid’s National School is a Roman Catholic co-educational school that was first established in 1906 by the Holy Faith Sisters to provide Catholic education for the children of Greystones.
 The present school building was officially opened in November 1973.

 St. Brigid’s, Greystones was part of a network of Holy Faith Schools dedicated to St. Brigid, one of Ireland’s greatest saints.
 Margaret Aylward founded the Holy Faith Sisters in 1868.
 She saw education as the best means by which children could be enabled to reach their full potential.

 Prior to 1999, St Brigid’s educated girls from Junior Infants to Sixth Class and boys from Junior Infants to First Class.
 In September 2000, St Brigid’s became a fully co-educational vertical school – Junior Infants to Sixth Class.
 On 1st October 2001, the day-to-day management of St Brigid’s was transferred by the Sisters of Holy Faith to the parish of Holy Rosary & St Kilian.

 The Holy Faith Sisters in Wicklow

-Meanwhile the private junior school which had only served pupils for the first year had gradually grown into a secondary school and more accommodation was needed.
+Meanwhile the private junior school had gradually grown into a secondary school and more accommodation was needed.
 By degrees nearby houses were bought.
 St. David’s was bought in 1941.
 In September 1969 the present St. David’s was completed.
 The boarding school, formerly Lewis’ hotel was demolished in 1972 and the new primary school was built and opened the following September 1973 under the patronage St. Brigid.